loelala/Software-Engineering-II-/README.md

 A dynamic login must be possible.
 It requires a username and a password.
 Only after the authentication the application is able to get data from the client-company.

 ### 1.3.1	User control
-There should be 1 admin user, who can create,delete and manage users for the system.
+There should be 1 admin user, who can create, delete and manage users for the system.

 ### 1.4	Export reports as PDF (check if it is still a requirement)
 The Overview (1.1.1), the Detailed-View (1.1.2) and the Comparing-View (1.1.3) must be exportable as a PDF containing all important information and the important charts.